autonlab/tad/README.md

 The service has two main components that can be built.
 First, there is the service itself which can run stand-alone.
-Second, a docker image can be built (and there is a read-made image on Dockerhub) to contain the service and the SRL server application (required for use).
+Second, a docker image can be built (and there is a ready-made image on Dockerhub) to contain the service and all required services.

 To build the Python `pip` package requred for the service, move to the `service` directory and run: